How to set the right quality settings in Word?

 3. Next, under "image size and quality" there is the option "Do not compress images in file".
 This can also ensure that the images maintain a sharper quality if they are converted to PDF.

 Save the file using a PDF printer?
-This step is further explained on the submitting conditions page for beginners.
+This step is further explained on the submitting conditions page.